MALI – The Trip

 La Réserve de biodiversité du Parc du Bafing Makana (07/09/2016)

 Le Fort de Médine (19/03/2009).
-Built in 1855 by Faidherbe, an officer of the French army, this is the first military fort in the conquest of French Sudan.
-On the Senegal River monitor the region between Bakel (in Senegal) and the city of Medina. siege to Medina 1857.
+Built in 1855 by Faidherbe, an officer of the French army, this was the first military fort in the conquest of French Sudan.
+On the Senegal River monitor the region between Bakel (in Senegal) and the city of Medina. siege to Medina in 1857.

 Le Réservoir naturel du Lac Magui (07/09/2016).
 Over 78 km long and 15 km wide covering an area of 24,740 hectares, Three rural communes of the Circle of Kayes: Maréna-Diombogou, Ségala and Séro Diamano. thirteen (13) villages.